ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - don't require Azure subscription

 access [Trust Center](https://www.microsoft.com/en-ca/trust-center?rtc=1)

+### Azure Security Center
+Azure Security Center offers free and paid services
+- The free tier only provides security policies, ongoing security assessments, and practical security features that help protect your Azure resources
+-  Paid services extend the free tier functionality and add:
+    - **threat protection**.
+It uses built-in behavioral analytics and machine learning to identify attacks and zero-day exploits, and uses access and application control to reduce exposure to network attacks and malware.
+    - **virtual machine vulnerability scan**.

+#### Regulatory Compliance Dashboard
+    - continuously monitors your Azure and hybrid environment against specific compliance requirements
+    - also provide security assessments and recommendations as needed

 ### Azure Government
 a separate instance of the Microsoft Azure service.
 It addresses the security and compliance needs of US federal agencies, state and local governments, and their solution providers.
 Azure Government offers physical isolation from non-US government deployments and provides screened US personnel.